-When VCC is first connected to the backplane supply, the internal supply (Time Point 1 in Figure 30) of the ADM1176 must be charged up.
+When VCC is first connected to the backplane supply, the internal supply (Time Point 1 in Figure 33) of the ADM1178 must be charged up.
 A very short time later (significantly less than 1 ms), the internal supply is fully up and, because the undervoltage lockout voltage is exceeded at VCC, the device comes out of reset.
 During this first short reset period, the GATE pin is held down with a 25 mA pull-down current, and the TIMER pin is pulled down with a 100 μA current sink.

-The ADM1176 then goes through an initial timing cycle.
+The ADM1178 then goes through an initial timing cycle.
 At Time Point 2, the TIMER pin is pulled high with 5 μ A. At Time Point 3, the TIMER reaches the V{TIMERL} threshold, and the first portion of the initial cycle ends.
 The 100 μ A current source then pulls down the TIMER pin until it reaches 0.2 V at Time Point 4.
 The initial cycle delay (Time Point 2 to Time Point 4) is related to C{TIMER} as shown in Equation 7.

-$$t{INITIAL} \approx 270 \times C{TIMER} \,\mathrm{ms}/\mathrm{\mu F}$$ (7)
+$$t{INITIAL} \approx 270 \times C{TIMER} \text{ ms/}\mu\text{F}$$ (7)

 When the initial timing cycle terminates, the device is ready to start a hot swap operation (assuming that the ON pin is asserted).
-In the example shown in Figure 30, the ON pin is asserted at the same time that V{CC} is applied; therefore, the hot swap operation starts immediately after Time Point 4.
+In the example shown in Figure 33, the ON pin is asserted at the same time as $V{\rm CC}$ is applied; therefore, the hot swap operation starts immediately after Time Point 4.
 At this point, the FET gate is charged up with a 12.5 μ A current source.

-At Time Point 5, the threshold voltage of the FET is reached, and the load current begins to flow.
-The FET is controlled to keep the sense voltage at 100 mV (this corresponds to a maximum load current level defined by the value of RSENSE).
+At Time Point 5, the threshold voltage of the FET is reached and the load current begins to flow.
+The FET is controlled to keep the sense voltage at 100 mV (this corresponds to a maximum load current level defined by the value of R{SENSE}).

 At Time Point 6, V{GATE} and V{OUT} have reached their full potential, and the load current has settled to its nominal level.
-Figure 31 illustrates the situation where the ON pin is asserted after V{CC} is applied.
+Figure 34 illustrates the situation where the ON pin is asserted after V{CC} is applied.

-HOT SWAP RETRY ON THE ADM1176-1
+HOT SWAP RETRY CYCLE ON THE ADM1178-1

-With the ADM1176-1, the device turns off the FET after an overcurrent fault and then uses the TIMER pin to time a delay before automatically retrying to hot swap.
+With the ADM1178-1, the device turns off the FET after an overcurrent fault and then uses the TIMER pin to time a delay before automatically retrying to hot swap.

-As with all ADM1176 devices, an overcurrent fault is timed by charging the TIMER capacitor with a 60 μ A pull-up current.
-When the TIMER pin reaches 1.3 V, the fault current limit time has been reached, and the GATE pin is pulled down.
-On the ADM1176-1, the TIMER pin is then pulled down with a 2 μ A current sink.
+As with all ADM1178 devices, an overcurrent fault is timed by charging the TIMER capacitor with a 60 μ A pull-up current.
+When the TIMER pin reaches 1.3 V, the fault current limit time is reached, and the GATE pin is pulled down.
+On the ADM1178-1, the TIMER pin is then pulled down with a 2 μ A current sink.
 When the TIMER pin reaches 0.2 V, it automatically restarts the hot swap operation.